Reconstruction of the Tetraconch hall of the so-called Byzantine palace of Ephesus

 Plan of the Byzantine palace of Ephesus, after C. Foss, credits Marsyas, CC by SA 3.0

-The dating and identification of the complex are very uncertain.
-Some scholars suggest that it was the palace of the proconsul of Asia, whose construction would be placed under Diocletian, by analogy with the other tetrarchic palaces.
-Indeed, the plan and construction technique present similarities with the Octagon of Galerius’ palace in Thessaloniki, dated between 308 and 311.
-The hall with an apse would then be the audience hall where the proconsul would sit.
+Already in the 1960s, this identification was questioned.
+The size, decoration, and layout of the building led some scholars to identify it instead as the residence of a high-ranking officer, possibly the proconsul of Asia.
+Its construction was then attributed to the time of Diocletian, by analogy with other tetrarchic palaces.
+Indeed, the plan and construction techniques show similarities to the Octagon of Galerius’ palace in Thessaloniki, dated between 308 and 311.
+The hall with an apse would then have served as the audience hall where the proconsul presided.

 Similar Posts